LaurelFH/bamazon/README.md

 ## Getting Started with Bamazon ver.
 1.0
 ----

 Bamazon is an application that allows you to quickly place simple orders from your Node.JS terminal.
-Built using the tools MySQL, Node.JS and several npms and Javascript, Bamazon is a great way to place small orders for individual items.
+Built using the tools MySQL, Node.JS and several npms and JavaScript, Bamazon is a great way to place small orders for individual items.
 We embrace the concept of spontaneity, once the item's inventory is gone it is gone for good (this month).
 We are currently running our "Comiket Special"-- be among the first 100 customers to email us with the name of the anime based on the clues hidden in our productlist.csv and receive a free Bamazon sticker!

 There are only a few simple steps to prepare to set-up Bamazon.